-We completed a survey of 174 Second Year students in May 2013 to assess the needs of the to the values of the school and be available as someone to 'tell'.
+Meitheal, a group of senior students, will continue to work with first years to introduce them to the values of the school and be available as someone to 'tell'.
 Meitheal students are also present on the corridors of the school and are always willing to monitor behaviour and to report any incidents of concern to their Contact Teacher.